manishalal145/LeafletChallenge/README.md

 ### Level 2: More Data

 Data on tectonic plates can be found at <https://github.com/fraxen/tectonicplates>.
-In this step we did the following:
+In this step I did the following:
-* Ploted a second data set on our map.
+* Ploted a second data set on the map.
 * Added a number of base maps to choose from as well as separate out our two different data sets into overlays that can be turned on and off independently.
 * Added layer controls to our map.
 ![5-Advanced](Images/5-Advanced.png)